Cinnamon Apple Dutch Baby

 Directions

-• 1Position an oven rack in the lower third of the oven with ample room above it for the pancake to rise above the skillet.
-Heat oven to 425 degrees F.
+1Position an oven rack in the lower third of the oven and make sure there is enough room above it for the pancake to rise above the skillet.
+Preheat the oven to 425°F (218°C).

 2Whisk eggs, flour, milk, 1 teaspoon of sugar, cinnamon, and the cardamom until blended.
 You can also use a blender.